maxupravitelev/raccoon-shopping/README.md

 ## info

-This repository is an early stage of a web app for allies who provide assistance for people with reduced access to shopping.
+This repository is an early stage of a shopping-list web app, whose features should be accessible for people with disabilities and support them and their allies during shopping.

 ## current version